 The base model starts at $599, with an Intel Celeron processor, 4GB of RAM, and 32GB of storage.
 The next tier up retains the same processor but doubles the storage and RAM for an additional $100.
 The mid-tier model upgrades the processor to a Core m3 and costs $799.
 Pricing begins to skyrocket on the high-end models, with the Core i5 and i7 costing $999 and $1599 respectively.
 These prices also don’t include the Pixel Slate Keyboard or Pixelbook Pen which is an additional $300 if you decide to buy them both.

-Google Pixel Slate Keyboard: Best Buy
+Buy Google Pixel Slate from: Amazon

 Regardless of model, the Pixel Slate feels overpriced.
 To put things into perspective, the base model of the Pixel Slate costs the same as Samsung’s Chromebook Plus LTE.
 The Chromebook Plus LTE has identical specifications, but you get much more value for your money.
 It comes with a built-in keyboard, expandable storage, a 360-degree rotating display, and an included stylus.